 Barkerville Historic Town & Park

-As well as being a long-term employee and historical interpreter/performer* for the renowned national and provincial historic site, Brendan is also a director for the Friends of Barkerville-Cariboo Goldfields Historical Society and is writing a book about Barkerville’s museum history (see Where the Past is Present).
-Brendan is also the current editor of the Friends of Barkerville souvenir newsletter.
+Brendan has worked and performed* in Barkerville Historic Town & Park seasonally since 2011.
+He is also the president of the Friends of Barkerville-Cariboo Goldfields Historical Society and is writing a book about Barkerville’s museum history (see Where the Past is Present).
+Brendan also edits the Friends of Barkerville souvenir newsletter.

-Brendan has written and produced a one-actor, three-character play about a prominent Barkerville miner called Sawney’s Legacy (see Noble Players Theatrics and Sawney’s Legacy).
+Additionally, he has written and produced a one-actor, three-character play about Barkerville called Sawney’s Legacy (see Noble Players Theatrics and Sawney’s Legacy).

-Brendan has spent 11 seasons in Barkerville Historic Town & Park performing as both Scots poet, community lobbyist, and miner, James Anderson, and Cornish miner, Richard Goldsworthy.
-While he took a formal parental leave from interpretation during the 2024 season, he still played series lead, Jay Fielding, in Barkerville: The Series which was shot on site during April of 2024.
+Brendan has spent 12 cumulative seasons in Barkerville Historic Town & Park performing as both Scots poet, community lobbyist, and miner, James Anderson, and Cornish miner, Richard Goldsworthy.
+He played series lead, Jay Fielding, in Barkerville: The Series, which was shot on site during April of 2024.

-In 2017, Brendan researched, wrote, and performed the Golden Words: Gold in Words poetry discourse which told the story of BC’s gold rushes through collected poetry written by miners.
+In 2017, Brendan researched, wrote, and performed the Golden Words: Gold in Words poetry discourse which told the story of BC’s gold rushes through collected excerpts of gold-rush poetry from around the world.
 It was reviewed on TripAdvisor as one of the site’s best discourse offerings in 2018.
 Brendan also assisted in developing the 2011 theatre musical variety show and as a member of the dramaturgical process for Amy Newman’s musical-drama, Bernadette’s Gold Rush Escape, both for Barkerville’s Theatre Royal under Newman & Wright Productions.
-He was one of the principal writers and directors of the acclaimed 2012 musical variety show (“a little laughin’, a little cryin’, good show”) and the writer of that season’s 1930s-era radio show’s recurring comedic serial: The Wellsian Wanderings.
-He is a musical theatre performer, regular street performance actor, a typesetter and blacksmith, a waterwheel demonstrative-performer, and a performative tour guide; offering various discourses alongside a diverse cast of historical interpreters.
+He was one of the collective writers and directors of the acclaimed 2012 musical variety show (popularly reviewed by a young audience member as “a little laughin’, a little cryin’… good show”) and the writer of that season’s 1930s-era radio show’s recurring comedic serial: The Wellsian Wanderings.
+He is a musical theatre performer, regular street performance actor, a typesetter and blacksmith, a waterwheel demonstrative-performer, and a performative tour guide.

 *2011-2012 as a contractor for Newman & Wright Productions, 2016-2019 as a contractor for Reliquarium turned Stewart Cawood Productions (as well as Dave Brown Productions, Julia Wheatley Productions, and Newman & Wright Productions), 2020-present as a BCGEU employee of the Barkerville Heritage Trust.